adesbro/PinPayments-dotnet/README.md

 [Pin Payments]: https://pin.net.au/

-## This is still a work in progress.
-Currently, only the Charges API is implemented.
+### NOTE: This is still a work in progress.
+Currently, only the Charges and Customer APIs are implemented.